annabrown2/TranscriptAnalysis_WithCLAN/STEP2.md

 2. Press esc+L and this will check the file for errors.
 3. CLAN will navigate to the error and list the error below.
 4. fix the error using the [common errors guide](https://github.com/annabrown2/TranscriptAnalysis_WithCLAN/blob/main/Common_CLAN_Errors.md) to help you.
-5. Repeat the process until CLAN says ‘Success!
-No Errors Found!’
+5. Repeat the process until CLAN says `Success!
+No Errors Found!`